Model Theory of R-trees: The model companion of RTr

-It is straightforward to show $\Sigma$ is finitely satisfiable.
-So, by $\kappa$-saturation, there exists $b\in M$ that satisfies all of these conditions.
-By Lemma \ref{branch}, $b$ is on a different branch out of $a$ from each $b_i$, contradicting that every branch at $a$ was represented by one of the $b_i$. \end{proof}
+It is straightforward to show $\Sigma$ is finitely satisfiable, since by the first part of this proof there must be infinitely many branches at $a$.
+By $\kappa$-saturation there exists $b\in M$ that satisfies all of these conditions.
+Using Lemma \ref{branch} we conclude that $b$ is on a different branch out of $a$ from each $b_i$, contradicting the assumption that every branch at $a$ was represented by one of the $b_i$. \end{proof}

-\begin{lemma} Let $\kappa$ be an infinite cardinal.
-Assume $\M$ is a $\kappa$-saturated model of $\rbRT_r$ with underlying $\R$-tree $(M,d,p)$.
-Let $K$ be a non-empty, finitely spanned $\R$-tree.
-Designate a base point $q$ in $K$.